roddersnz21/project-2/README.md

 </details>

 ### JavaScript Validation
 JSHint Static Code Analysis Tool for JavaScript was used to validate the Javascript files.
-27 warnings which I need to address.
+No warnings or errors.
 <details><summary>Calculator</summary>
 <img src="docs/validation/js-validation.jpg">
 </details>